 While you can test your water for aluminum at home, the results will only tell you if heavy metal is present in the water, not how much is present or whether your water is safe to drink.
 To get accurate results and ensure the safety of your family, have a laboratory with the necessary equipment perform an aluminum water test for you.
 You can take the water sample yourself, as long as you use an uncontaminated collection bottle and fresh water from a disinfected source.

-You can take a sample from a faucet that does not swing after removing the aerator.
+You can take an aluminum water test sample from a faucet that does not swing after removing the aerator.
 Add 1/2 cup of bleach to a measuring cup and dip the end of the faucet in the bleach to sanitize it.
 Turn on the faucet and clear the line by letting the water run for at least five minutes, or as long as necessary to pull fresh water through the piping.

 If it is present, you can escalate to a laboratory test to pinpoint the precise level.
-The World Health Organization and U.S. Food and Drug Administration recommend that you consume no more than 0.2 milligrams per liter of water.
+The World Health Organization and U.S. Food and Drug Administration recommends that you consume no more than 0.2 milligrams of aluminum per liter of water.
 Aluminum is usually not present in water unless there are high levels of underground bauxite, an aluminum ore, aluminum-bearing clays or industrial waste from nearby mines.
 Contact your local water supplier for a water quality report, if you do not have a well.

-Getting a Water Treatment Professional
+Consulting a Water Treatment Professional

 Take another water sample, or use the stored refrigerator sample and mail it to a laboratory within 48 hours or sampling.
 Many laboratories offer water quality analysis test kits that provide you the materials and instructions to take a sample and mail it back.
 Most labs test for multiple heavy metals at one time, along with iron, minerals, chemicals and bacteria, not just aluminum.
 Contact your local health department, as it should have a list of state-certified and licensed laboratories in your area.